-For all but the two most extreme genotypes, a multiplicity of functionally equivalent classes exists with respect to the number of + alleles, i, defined by the binomial coefficients.
-As an example, for the case of L = 4, there are $L^4 = 16$ possible genotypes, but just five genotypic classes (i = 0, 1, 2, 3, 4, and 5), with multiplicities 1, 4, 6, 4, and 1, respectively (Figure 5.6).
-With equivalent fitness for all members (haplotypes) within a particular class, this variation in multiplicity of states plays an important role in determining the long-term evolutionary distribution of alternative classes, as classes with higher multiplicities are more mutationally accessible.
+For all but the two most extreme genotypes (all + or all - alleles), a multiplicity of functionally equivalent classes exists with respect to the number of +alleles, i.
+These are defined by the binomial coefficients.
+As an example, for the case of L = 4, there are $2^4 = 16$ possible genotypes, but just five genotypic classes (having 0, 1, 2, 3, 4, and 5 + alleles, with respective multiplicities 1, 4, 6, 4, and 1) (Figure 5.6).
+With equivalent fitness for all members (haplotypes) within a particular class, this variation in multiplicity of states plays a significant role in determining the long-term evolutionary distribution of alternative classes, as classes with higher multiplicities are more mutationally accessible.
 This type of biallelic model has been widely exploited in theoretical studies of the genetic structure of quantitative (multilocus) traits (Walsh and Lynch 2018), and will be encountered in a number of different contexts in subsequent chapters, including the evolution of protein-protein interfaces, transcription-factor binding sites, and growth rate.
-Here, we will assume a haploid, nonrecombining population of N individuals.
-The site-specific per-generation mutation rates from the - to the + state, and vice versa, are defined as μ{01} and μ{10} , respectively.
+Here, we assume a haploid, nonrecombining population of N individuals.
+The site-specific per-generation mutation rates from the - to the + state, and vice versa, are again defined as μ{01} and μ{10} , respectively.

-As with the single-factor model, the multiple-factor model has a long-term equilibrium distribution of population residence in the L + 1 alternative states.
-Again, starting with the assumption that population-level mutation rates are low enough that transitions only occur between adjacent classes, the relative flux rates between classes are equal to the expressions on the arrows in Figure 5.6, which are proportional to the products of rates of mutational production and probabilities of subsequent fixation, with the numerical coefficients being defined by the numbers of - and + sites within each class.
-The absolute population size N defines the number of mutational targets per generation, but because N influences all mutational flux rates in the same way, it is omitted as a prefactor, although both N and N_e do influence the equilibrium solution via the fixation probabilities (Equation 4.1b).
+As with the single-factor model, the multiple-factor model has a long-term steady-state probability distribution of population residence in the L + 1 alternative states.
+Again, starting with the assumption that population-level mutation rates are low enough that transitions only occur between adjacent classes (satisfying the conditions for a sequential-fixation scenario), the relative flux rates between classes are equal to the expressions on the arrows in Figure 5.6.
+These rates are proportional to the products of rates of mutational production and probabilities of subsequent fixation, with the numerical coefficients being defined by the numbers of - and + sites within each class.
+The absolute population size N defines the number of mutational targets per generation, but because N influences all mutational flux rates in the same way, it is omitted as a prefactor, although both N and N_e still influence the equilibrium solution via the fixation probabilities (Equation 4.1b).

 This linear sequential model has a relatively simple solution (Berg et al. 2004; Sella and Hirsh 2005; Lynch and Hagner 2014; Lynch 2020).
 As a reference point, consider first the extreme case of effective neutrality.
-In this situation, $\eta = u{01}/(u{01} + u{10}) = \beta/(1+\beta)$ is the expected equilibrium frequency of + alleles at each site, which arises when the net flux of $+ \rightarrow -$ and $- \rightarrow +$ mutations is balanced.
-With no selection for particular combinations of alleles, each site evolves in an independent fashion, so the steady-state distribution of phenotypes under neutrality is simply equal to the binomial probability distribution, where $C = (1+\beta)^{-L}$.
+In this situation, $\eta = \mu{01}/(\mu{01} + \mu{10}) = \beta/(1+\beta)$ is the expected equilibrium frequency of + alleles at each site, which arises when the net flux of $+ \rightarrow -$ and $- \rightarrow +$ mutations is balanced.
+With no selection for particular combinations of alleles, each site evolves in an independent fashion, so the steady-state distribution of phenotypes under neutrality is simply equal to the binomial probability distribution, where n denotes the neutral condition, and i denotes the number of + alleles in a genotypic class.
+The term in large parentheses is the binomial coefficient L!/[i!(L-i)!] (which is the multiplicity of alternative orderings of + and - positions within a particular class i), and $C = (1+\beta)^{-L}$.
+Equation 5.9 defines the long-term probability of a population residing in each of the L + 1 possible genotypic classes, i.e., the fractional time wandering over the evolutionary landscape that is spent in each class.
+Note that the neutral steady-state distribution depends only on the ratio of mutation rates (β), not on their absolute values.
 Denoting the overall genotypic state as the sum of + alleles, the long-term mean and variance of the trait are $L\eta$ and $L\eta(1-\eta)$, respectively.
-Equation 5.10 defines the long-term probability of a population residing in each of the L + 1 possible genotypic classes, i.e., the fractional time wandering over the evolutionary landscape that is spent in each class.
-Note that the neutral steady-state distribution depends only on the ratio of mutation rates, not on their absolute values.